LC-Linkous/Directory/README.md

 ## FAQs

 ### When will the AntennaCAT source code be public?
-  Roughtly Fall 2024.
+Roughly Fall/Winter 2024.
 The AntennaCAT project is my PhD dissertation.
 Related code (such as the optimizers and sample data/tutorials) are being released periodically, but the main AntennaCAT software suite will be released after my dissertation defense.

 ### The hyperlinks to your repos are broken.